 The Bern Convention is a binding international legal instrument in the field of nature conservation, covering most of the natural heritage of the European continent and extending to some States of Africa.

-On 18th and 19th March the Bureau to the Standing Committee to the Bern Convention will meet in...
+On 18th and 19th March the Bureau to the Standing Committee to the Bern Convention met in...